UUÖ±²¥

 To qualify for federal aid, students must enroll in an accredited institution and complete the FAFSA.
 Additionally, comparing student loan options and using a repayment calculator can help estimate total costs before borrowing.
 By planning ahead, students can make a math degree more affordable while minimizing debt.

 Mathematics graduates have strong career opportunities, with salaries that significantly exceed the national median.
-According to the Bureau of Labor Statistics (), the median annual wage for mathematicians was $116,440 in 2023, while statisticians earned $104,110.
-The highest-paid 10% in both fields earned over $163,000, with top industries offering even greater earning potential.
+According to the Bureau of Labor Statistics (), the median annual wage for mathematicians was $121,680 in 2024 (with the highest 10% earning $187,660), while statisticians earned around $103,300.

 Most mathematicians and statisticians work full-time, sometimes requiring overtime to meet deadlines.
 Career advancement often comes with experience and specialization, with opportunities in research, government, technology, finance, and healthcare.